 How students view the report generated for the Turnitin assignment

-(this link is located on Canvas for Students eHelp website)
+(this link is also located on Canvas for Students eHelp website)

 Student paper matches are sources where the student submission for the assignment matches another student paper in your institutional repository.
 By default, the instructor of the course in which the paper was submitted has access to all of the user and submission details, but other instructors at the institution see only that there is a match and the paper ID of the matching student submission.